blackferncreations/germankeycut/boundaries.md

 Translation and localization can then become execution layers within that configuration.

-GermanKeyCut is therefore not primarily a translation or conventional localization service.
+The German market positioning work presented through GermanKeyCut is therefore not primarily a translation or conventional localization service.

 ---